shur-complement/Sparse-Matrix-Viz/README.md

 Where `spy` starts to choke, is for very large matrices, with millions of rows and columns.
 I was working with large graphs and wanted to peek at the structure of the adjacency matrix, but was unable to do so with `spy` out of the box.
-So I searched online and didn't quite find anything about it.
-So I thought about it and came up with an idea!
+I searched online and didn't quite find anything about it, so I considered the problem and came up with an idea!
 If I was sitting down with pencil and paper, I would "sketch" a rough version of what my matrix looks like.
-The point isn't 100% accuracy, it's to get a lossy approximation of my extremely large matrix, in a size that I can actually visualize.
+We can mimic that process in code.
+The point isn't 100% accuracy, it's to get a lossy compression of our extremely large matrix, to a point that we can actually visualize our data.
 I came up with this:

 ## Code